jmacgregor-accenture/CI-Kata-Madness/README.md

 While this kata was developed using a GitHub/Travis-CI/Docker/Selenium tech stack, there is no one right way to play any of these cards.
 The ultimate goal is to incrementally grow the pipeline until all cards are complete.

 # Template Code
 A skeleton application with a front end and a back end has been provided.
+Feel free to fork this repo or download a zipfile of the code in order to create a wholly-new repo.
+The goal is to allow you to focus on the CI portion rather than developing an MVP application.

 ### .NET Core Front End